REPORT: The 2025 State of Contracting

 Given those kinds of constraints, are these kinds of contracts enforceable?

-Generally speaking, adhesion contracts are considered to be enforceable under the Uniform Commercial Code (UCC), which means they are valid by default in most US states.
+Generally speaking, adhesion contracts are considered enforceable under the Uniform Commercial Code (UCC), which means they are valid by default in most U.S. states.
 That doesn’t guarantee enforceability, though.

-Courts consider a number of factors to determine whether or not standard-form contracts carry force.
-Unreasonable provisions that are clearly one-sided may not always hold up under judicial scrutiny, for example.
+Courts consider several factors to determine whether standard-form contracts are enforceable.
+Unreasonable provisions that are one-sided may not always hold up under judicial scrutiny, for example.
 Provisions that bar buyers from posting negative reviews, for example, have been dismissed as unnecessary and unreasonable.

 When the bargaining power of the two parties falls on two opposite ends of the spectrum, courts may likewise be inclined to decide in favor of the weaker party.
 If a buyer is deemed to be especially vulnerable to manipulation, that may also signal a lack of enforceability.

 Icertis Contract Intelligence helps companies manage contracts and agreements of all kinds, enhancing business value and increasing efficiency through every step of the process.
-To learn more about Icertis, contact us today for a free, no-obligation clm demo or consultation.
+To learn more about Icertis, schedule a free, no-obligation CLM demo.

 Request a Demo